u-blox/cellular/port/platform/espressif/esp32/sdk/esp-idf/README.md

 idf.py  -p COMx -D TEST_COMPONENTS="cellular_tests" flash monitor
 ```

 ...where `COMx` is replaced by the COM port to which your ESP32 board is attached.
-The command adds this directory to ESP-IDF as an ESP-IDF component and requests that the tests for this component are built, downloaded to the board and run.
+The command adds this directory to ESP-IDF as an ESP-IDF component and requests that the examples and tests for this component are built, downloaded to the board and run.

 During the build, check that you see a line something like the following somewhere near the start of the build: